YottaDB/YDBDoc/MessageRecovery/errors.rst

 CRYPTDLNOOPEN
 -----------------------

-CRYPTDLNOOPEN, Failed to load encryption library while opening encrypted file ffff. eeee
+CRYPTDLNOOPEN, Could not load encryption library while opening encrypted file ffff. eeee

 Run Time Error: YottaDB failed to load the gtmcrypt plug-in or one of its related libraries.